jaketangosierra/uber_data_spatial_durbin_model/README.md

 This package consists of two parts:

 - a node.js script for gathering data via the Uber developer API.
- - our analysis R file, which defines our spatial Durbin modelling approach.
+- our analysis- R file, which defines our spatial Durbin modelling approach.

 ## API script (ping_uber.js)
 Here, we have included the node-server (ping_uber.js).
 In our data collection, we wrapped this in a bash script to properly record the data.
 We also used a Chicago-specific shapefile for gathering data, and used an Uber Developer API key.